rust-lang/book/src/ch21-02-multithreaded.md

 We use `ThreadPool::new` to create a new thread pool with a configurable number of threads, in this case four.
-Then, in the `for` loop, `pool.execute` has a similar interface as `thread::spawn` in that it takes a closure the pool should run for each stream.
-We need to implement `pool.execute` so it takes the closure and gives it to a thread in the pool to run.
+Then, in the `for` loop, `pool.execute` has a similar interface as `thread::spawn` in that it takes a closure that the pool should run for each stream.
+We need to implement `pool.execute` so that it takes the closure and gives it to a thread in the pool to run.
 This code won’t yet compile, but we’ll try so that the compiler can guide us in how to fix it.

 <!-- Old headings.
 Do not remove or links may break. -->